catseye/tideay/README.markdown

 *   Smaller font.
 *   Assumes any file with `python` in its first line is Python (this is a bit of a hack, and hashbang-sniffing will improve in the future.)
+*   No tooltips (they don't show up on hover for me anyway.)
+Controls are documented in this README for now.

 Wishlist
 --------